 Commonly confused with "non-intoxicating."
 Often used in conjunction with CBD, a cannabinoid known to produce more pain-relieving effects than a discernible head high, "non-psychoactive" has come to signify the absence of psychological effects.
 However, this term becomes a bit of a misnomer when it fails to acknowledge the success people have had using CBD for depression and anxiety.
 So the next time you see "non-psychoactive" on a product's packaging, know it more accurately means "non-intoxicating."

-We have to ask, are you a small child?
+We have to ask, are you at least 21 years old?